-Technical Project Manager Resume Questions
+Technical Project Manager Resume Guide + Tips + Example

-Confident decision maker
+- Confident decision maker

-Knowledge of design and development
+- Knowledge of design and development

-October 2009 to Current
+October 2009 – Current

 Technical Project Manager

-Monitor workflow and make timeline adjustments as needed.
+- Monitor workflow and make timeline adjustments as needed.

-Work as part of an interdisciplinary team to achieve project milestones.
+- Work as part of an interdisciplinary team to achieve project milestones.

-Collaborate with development to plan project sprints.
+- Collaborate with development to plan project sprints.

-Develop status reports, cost estimates, and resource plans.
+- Develop status reports, cost estimates and resource plans.

-Make vital decisions and drive decision-making across projects.
+- Make vital decisions and drive decision making across projects.

-Implement and maintain development best practices.
+- Implement and maintain development best practices.

-April 2005 to September 2009
+April 2005 – September 2009

-Managed resource and capacity planning for projects.
+- Managed resources and capacity for 20 projects.

-Supported development and software quality assurance to ensure optimal progress and product stability for end users.
+- Supported development and software quality assurance to ensure optimal progress and product stability for end users.

-Trained team members on development processes.
+- Trained five team members on development processes.

-Set and adjusted project milestones.
+- Set and adjusted project milestones.

-January 2003 to March 2005
+January 2003 – March 2005